You are here: Home/Plants/Flowers/ Fog Fruit – Mississippi Wildflower

 I took this photo on a hot, steamy late August day on the banks of the Mississippi River near Vicksburg, Mississippi.
 The name of this plant just makes me smile.
 Fog fruit – I can just picture the fog rolling in from the river and resting around this little plant.
+Some people also call this plant frog fruit – just to be confusing, I guess.

 Plant Names